edogola4/brandon/README.md

 - [Contact](#contact)

 ## Introduction
-This portfolio website serves as a personal branding platform where I displays his development skills, work experience, and academic achievements.
-It's designed to provide an overview of his expertise in building full-stack web applications and AI-based systems.
+This portfolio website serves as a personal branding platform where I display my development skills, work experience, and academic achievements.
+It's designed to provide an overview of my expertise in building full-stack web applications and AI-based systems.

 ## Features
 - A clean, responsive design optimized for different screen sizes.
 - Easy navigation through sections such as Home, About, Skills, Projects, Experience, and Contact.
+- **Interactive Chatbot**: Newly incorporated chatbot that provides a dynamic and engaging way for visitors to learn more about my portfolio, skills, and projects.
-- Integrated social media icons with links to My LinkedIn, GitHub, Twitter, and Instagram profiles.
+- Integrated social media icons with links to my LinkedIn, GitHub, Twitter, and Instagram profiles.
-- A downloadable PDF resume for easy access to My professional details.
+- A downloadable PDF resume for easy access to my professional details.

 ## Technologies Used
 - **HTML5**: For creating the structure of the website.